-The School District of Springfield Township is providing FREE MEALS to all children 18 and under in our community for instructional days until March 2021.
+The School District of Springfield Township is providing FREE MEALS to all children 18 and under in our community for instructional days until the end of the current school year.

 All community members age 18 and under are able to get free meals; this includes students who selected for 100% virtual instruction.